MrEfrem/redux-fly/examples/universal/README.md

 # Redux Universal Example

-Example to use `redux-fly` component state and provide the universal rendering.<br/>
+Example to use `redux-fly` for creation of component state and showin how to implement the universal rendering.<br/>
 This project template was built with [Create React App](https://github.com/facebookincubator/create-react-app).

 ## Available Scripts